IDA-HumanCapital/fife_for_spark/docs/user_guide.md

 Another method to account for :math:`x` is to apply the Kaplan-Meier estimator separately for each unique value of :math:`x`.
 We can describe this method as :math:`h(t,x)=h_{x}(t)`.
 This method is only as useful as the number of observations with each unique value.
 For example, because there are thousands of active duty service members in each service in each year, this method would be  useful to estimate a separate hazard function for each service.
 We could also estimate a separate hazard function for each combination of service and entry year.
 However, we would be limiting :math:`x` to contain the values of only two features.
 We could not use this method to estimate a separate hazard function for each combination of  feature values among the hundreds of features in our data.
 Even a single feature with continuous support, such as the amount a member commits to their Thrift Savings Plan (TSP), makes this method infeasible.

-### FIFE: Using Machine Learning
+### FIFEforSpark : Using Machine Learning

-With FIFE, we can use machine learning to consider the interactions of feature values in predicting whether an individual will stay or leave.
+With FIFEforSpark, we can use machine learning to consider the interactions of feature values in predicting whether an individual will stay or leave.
 Traditional methods in the domain of survival analysis effectively consider all forecastable future time horizons by expressing the probability of retention as a continuous function of time since observation.
 In the case of panel data,  however, all forecastable time horizons fall in a discrete domain with a finite number of intervals.
 We can, therefore, consider each forecastable time horizon separately rather than treating time as continuous, unlocking all manner of forecasting methods not designed for survival analysis, including state-of-the-art machine learning methods.

 Our method to account for :math:`x` is to estimate the hazard separately for each unique value of :math:`t`.
 We can describe this method as :math:`h(t,x)=h_{t}(x)`.
 This method is only as useful as the number of observations that exit at each time horizon.
 If the time horizon has continuous support, so that there are an infinite number of forecastable time horizons, this method is infeasible.
 However, panel data exhibit a finite number of forecastable time horizons.
 A panel data time horizon must be a whole  number of periods less than the number of periods in the dataset.
 Therefore we can fit :math:`h_{t}(x)` separately for each such :math:`t`.